 Parameter Description Supported Pad Modes Root Note When you use Notes to play this sample, the base sample will play for this root note.
-The sample will be pitch shifted up or down one semitone for each note away from the root note.
+The sample will be pitch shifted up or down one semi- tone for each note away from the root note.
 Bitbox will read the root note from the WAV file if available when you add the WAV to the preset.
 However, you can specify a different value here to be used for this WAV on this pad in this preset.
-Sample (Single and Multi), Granular If you save the WAV file from this pad, the Root Note value will be saved with it.
+Sample (Single and Multi), Granular saved with it.
 Stored in the WAV smpl tag.
 LpStr Point where the looping will begin when playing forward, or looping will end when playing in reverse.
 Expressed in samples.
 Must be before or equal to LpEnd.
 Sample (Single) LpStr is read from the WAV file when sample is loaded, and saved to the WAV file when the WAV is saved.
 Stored in the WAV smpl tag.
 LpEnd Point where the looping will end when playing forwards, or looping will begin when playing in reverse.
 Expressed in samples.
 Must be after or equal to LpStr.
 Sample (Single) LpEnd is read form the WAV file when a sample is loaded, and saved to the WAV file when the WAV is saved.
 Stored in the WAV smpl tag.
 BeatCount Enter the number of beats in the clip file to give bitbox more information to work with when synchronizing playback to the current song BPM.
 Clip Stored in the WAV acid tag.
 Slice Points The slice markers that are inserted into the file.
 Some other software calls these Cue Points.
 Slicer, Clip Stored in the WAV cue points.